"Wisdom is the reward you get for a lifetime of listening when you'd have preferred to talk."

 A more sensible idea?
 Let us see.

 But again any form of listening of this sort must assume extraterrestrial civilizations are not aware of the various problems associated with transmitting radio signals into space.
-Either that, or we must assume there are civilizations out there willing to spuriously send out signals without any expectation of a reply (perhaps they are really lonely, have no understanding of limited resources and what a budget is, and/or have nothing else to do in the vastness of space and time).
-Even if ETs are purposefully sending messages into space on a continuous basis without any expectation of a reply (they have to be dumber than us just for the sake of showing its desire to communicate), there is still the problem of establishing what form the alien message will take.
+Either that, or we must assume there are civilizations out there willing to spuriously send out signals without any expectation of a reply (perhaps they are really lonely, have no understanding of limited resources and what a budget is, and/or have nothing else to do in the vastness of space and time — the alien equivalent of being bored).
+Even if ETs are purposefully sending messages into space on a continuous basis without any expectation of a reply (they have to be dumber than us in our attempts to send radio signals into space just for the sake of showing its desire to communicate with anyone in the cosmos), there is still the problem of establishing what form the alien message will take.
 Of greater concern is the problem of not knowing exactly where to look for such messages — that is, to which sun-like stars should we be pointing our receivers, and at what frequency?
 Radio telescopes can only pick up signals that are precisely directed to them and tuned in properly, otherwise the signal is far too faint to be noticed.

 To put it succinctly, scientists are hoping extraterrestrial civilizations will continuously send out radio signals into space of which at least one of them is directed to the Earth at a specific frequency, and we are at the right time to notice the signals.

-This is all that's keeping some scientists listening for alien radio signals.
+This is all that's keeping some SETI scientists listening for alien radio signals.

 As Dr James Rick Forster, an American astronomer and dedicated SETI scientist with a radio observatory at Hat Creek in California, said: